frdmn/alfred-ldap/README.md

 1. Download the raw [`alfred-ldap.alfredworkflow`](https://github.com/frdmn/alfred-ldap/releases) file from GitHub releases
 1. Double click to execute and import that workflow into Alfred
 1. Copy the default config file `.alfred-ldap.conf` into your home folder:
-`git clone https://github.com/frdmn/alfred-ldap /tmp/alfred-ldap && cp /tmp/alfred-ldap/.alfred-ldap.conf ~/.alfred-ldap.conf`
+`curl -s https://raw.githubusercontent.com/frdmn/alfred-ldap/master/.alfred-ldap.conf -o ~/.alfred-ldap.conf`
 1. Adjust the credentials to the LDAP server:
 `vi ~/.alfred-ldap.conf`